Antisemitism by country: Bahrain

 Bahrain's tiny Jewish community, mostly the descendants of immigrants who entered the country in the early 1900s from Iraq, numbered about 1,500 in 1948.
 The Manama riots against the Bahraini Jewish community broke out in December 1947 in the wake of ongoing violence in Palestine.
 A mob looted Jewish homes and shops, destroyed the city's synagogue, physically assaulted Jews, and murdered an elderly Jewish woman.
 Further attacks took place following the Six-Day War in 1967.
 Most Jews left for other countries, especially Israel and the United Kingdom, with some 36 remaining as of 2006.

-Today, relations between Jews and Muslims are generally considered good, with Bahrain being the only state on the Arabian Peninsula where there is a specific Jewish community and the only Gulf state with a synagogue, though it is not being used.
-Jews, despite their low number, play a prominent role in civil society.
+Today, relations between Jews and Muslims are generally considered good, with Bahrain being the only state on the Arabian Peninsula where there is a specific Jewish community and was only Gulf state with a synagogue until 2023 when the Moses Ben Maimon Synagogue opened in the United Arab Emirates.
+Jews in Bahrain, despite their low number, play a prominent role in civil society.
 For example, Ebrahim Daoud Nonoo was appointed in 2002 a member of Bahrain's upper house of parliament, the Consultative Council, while Houda Nonoo has headed the human rights group, Bahrain Human Rights Watch Society since 2004, and was appointed to the Consultative Council in 2005.
 She was Bahrain's ambassador to the United States from 2008 to 2013.

+China

+According to Tuvia Gering, researcher at Tel Aviv University-affiliated Institute for National Security Studies, with the rising tide of Chinese nationalism and Beijing's geopolitical competition with the U.S., age-old antisemitic tropes have found a new audience on the Chinese internet, which he has called "antisemitism with Chinese characteristics."

 India

 India is home to several communities of Jews.
-Over the course of the twentieth century, several important Hindu leaders, scholars and politicians, such as Vinayak Damodar Savarkar, Sita Ram Goel, Arun Shourie and others have vocally condemned antisemitism and have expressed support for Israel and the Jewish right to self-determination.
+Over the course of the twentieth century, several important Hindu leaders, scholars and politicians, such as Veer Savarkar, Sita Ram Goel, Arun Shourie and others have vocally condemned antisemitism and they have also expressed their support for Israel and the Jewish people's right to self-determination.

-Of the few antisemitic incidents that were reported, most were related to imported antisemitism from Portuguese Catholic colonists and missionaries in the 16th century.
-Christian antisemitism in India manifested itself through the Goa Inquisition that resulted in the depopulation of the Jews in Goa, and the persecution of South Indian Jews by the Portuguese in Kerala.
-Many European Jews known as Paradesi Jews were given shelter at the time of Portuguese inquisition of Spain and Portugal in Kerala.
+Of the few antisemitic incidents that were reported, most of them were related to antisemitism which was imported by Portuguese Catholic colonists and missionaries during the 16th century.
+In India, Christian antisemitism was practiced by the Goa Inquisition, resulting in the expulsion of the Jews from Goa, and the persecution of South Indian Jews by the Portuguese in Kerala.
+Many European Jews who were known as Paradesi Jews were given shelter during the era of the Portuguese inquisition in Kerala.